spatialmodel/inmap/inmap/doc/inmap_run.md

               LogFile is the path to the desired logfile location.
 It can include environment variables.
 If LogFile is left blank, the logfile will be saved in the same location as the OutputFile.
+      --NotMeters
+              NotMeters should be set to true if the units of the grid are not meters (e.g., if the grid is in degrees latitude/longitude).
       --OutputAllLayers
               If OutputAllLayers is true, output data for all model layers.
 If false, only output the lowest layer.